Nirall/react-date-picker-chrome/README.md

 # React date picker based on dayjs

-A date picker with automatic calendar position similar to Chrome's built-in date picker <DatePicker />
+A date picker with time picker similar to Chrome's built-in date picker.
+The package exports a react component <DatePicker />

 ## Install
 npm install @nirall/react-date-picker-chrome